indimail/indimail-virtualdomains/.github/README-indimail.md

 $ sudo pacman -S --needed indimail
 ```

-After the installation is complete you can start indimail-mta or indimail by executing
+After the installation is complete the first thing you need to do is to check the control file /etc/indimail/control/me and ensure that it is your fully qualified domain name.
+Once you do that, you can start indimail-mta or indimail by executing

 ```
 $ sudo systemctl start svscan